TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

     must be used in :php:`->setMaxResults()` to return the complete result set without any :sql:`LIMIT` in versions prior to TYPO3 v13.

-    If an unlimited result set is needed, and no reset of previous instructions is required, this method call should best be omitted for best compatibility.

 .. _database-query-builder-add: